 Telemedicine Fraud Increases

 Access to telehealth has grown rapidly since the start of the COVID-19 public health emergency.
-As access to telehealth has increased, so has telemedicine fraud.
+As the access to telehealth has increased, so has telemedicine fraud.
 Telemedicine fraud is discussed below.

 In March, Attorney General William Barr called on U.S. Attorneys to focus on detecting, investigating, and prosecuting COVID-19 related fraud.
 In addition, he asked for hospitals and the general public to aid in the detection of telehealth fraud by reporting suspicious activities.